-Here in New England, we take our football pretty seriously and this recipe for Classic Buffalo Wings is perfect for watching the game – no matter which team you’re cheering on or which sport you are watching.
+Today’s recipe for Classic Buffalo Wings is perfect for watching the game – no matter which team you’re cheering on or which sport you are watching.

 Several years ago, Jack was asked by one of his friends to help open a restaurant in Ithaca, New York.
-This restaurant quickly became a local favorite being centrally located between Ithaca College and Cornell University, and needless to say, lots of beer and buffalo wings were sold!
-Jack’s friend, Tom, shared this recipe for buffalo wings, and it has been part of Jack’s collection ever since.
+This restaurant quickly became a local favorite being centrally located between Ithaca College and Cornell University.
+And, needless to say, lots of beer and buffalo wings were sold!
+Jack’s friend, Tom, shared this recipe for Classic Buffalo Wings – and it has been part of Jack’s own recipe collection ever since.

 You may like these other Chicken Wings recipes: